 Join Us!
 Membership and Volunteering

 LGBTQ+ Bar membership is open to all legal professionals and law students without regard to age, race, religion, gender, color, national origin, ancestry, disability, political affiliation, sexual orientation or gender identity.
 The LGBTQ+ Bar actively seeks the involvement of individuals from every segment of our diverse community, and particularly welcomes the participation of trans and nonbinary people, people of color and persons with disabilities.
-If you are already admitted to law school, you may join as a law student member of the LGBTQ+ Bar.
-If you are not yet admitted, you may either join as an “Other Legal Professional” or contact us about volunteer opportunities via email.
-The LGBTQ+ Bar is always looking for passionate volunteers to help with all aspects of our work – from preparing for our annual Lavender Law® Conference to supporting our programmatic work, there is always something to do at the Bar.
-Please direct all law student membership and volunteer inquiries to Patrick O’Brien, Programs Manager, at firstname.lastname@example.org.
+If you are already admitted to law school, you may join as a “Law Student” member of the LGBTQ+ Bar for $40.
+If you are not yet admitted to law school, you may join as “Prospective Law Student” member also for $40.
+In addition, the LGBTQ+ Bar is always looking for passionate volunteers to help with all aspects of our work – from preparing for our annual Lavender Law® Conference to supporting our programmatic work, there is always something to do at the Bar.
+Please direct all law student membership and volunteer inquiries to Patrick O’Brien, Programs Manager, at email@example.com.

-Our 2023 Lavender Law® Conference and Career Fair will be held in Chicago from July 24 to July 26, 2023 (with a law student/recruiter reception taking place in the evening before the conference begins, Sunday, July 23.)
-In addition to the valuable networking with other LGBTQ+ and ally legal professionals, Lavender Law® offers a host of law student programming including our Career Fair, where typically more than 170+ recruiters register to participate on a given year.
+Our annual Lavender Law® Conference and Career Fair provides an opportunity for valuable networking with other LGBTQ+ and ally legal professionals.
+Lavender Law® offers a host of law student programming including our Career Fair, where typically more than 170+ recruiters register to participate on a given year.
 This is a great opportunity for you to speak directly with LGBTQ+ friendly recruiters from law firms, government agencies, nonprofit organizations, and corporate legal departments.
 In addition to the Career Fair and the Student & Recruiter Networking Reception, we will also have Student & Judges Networking reception, Career Planning sessions, LGBTQ+ law-focused workshops and plenaries, and our Law Student Congress Annual Meeting.

 If you are already admitted to law school and you become a law student member of the LGBTQ+ Bar, your registration for Lavender Law® is automatically free!
 If you are not already admitted and would like to volunteer at Lavender Law® in exchange for a comped registration, please contact Patrick O’Brien, Programs Manager, at firstname.lastname@example.org.